DOJ charges congresswoman with assault in incident at ICE facility, drops case against Newark mayor | News Channel 3-12

 It is unclear whether the Justice Department will charge the two other members of Congress who were with McIver at the detention facility, Democratic Reps.
 Bonnie Watson Coleman and Robert Menendez Jr.

-The incident, which took place on May 9, began as the three members of Congress, including McIver, visited the ICE detention facility in Newark, which they claimed was not up to date on necessary permits.
+The incident, which took place on May 9, began as the three members of Congress visited the ICE detention facility in Newark, which they claimed was not up to date on necessary permits.

 Once the visit at the facility concluded, Baraka tried to join lawmakers and went inside the gate to the facility.
 Baraka complied with federal agents who told him to leave but was arrested as soon as he left the facility’s fenced-in area.